BraedonWooding/cpath/README.md

 - The ability to concatenate paths together and compare them in an easy way
   - Paths seem to be fully exempt from the other libraries except as just a 'string'
 - Really efficient 'open file' (that is get information about a file from a path)
-  - Only requires a single system call in most cases
+  - Only requires a single system call!
   - TinyDir has a similar function but it requires opening the parent directory and finding it from the iterator, this is very prone to races and is significantly slower requiring a lot more syscalls
     - Up to O(n) minimum system calls
   - Cute files offers no such feature